Reolink IP NVR/camera

 - Older firmware versions do not expose the necessary information the integration needs to function.
 Ensure the camera is updated to the latest firmware

 prior to setting up the integration.
 Note that Reolink auto update and check for update functions in the app/windows/web client often do not show the latest available firmware version.
-Therefore check the version in the Reolink download center online. - Ensure at least one of the HTTP/HTTPS ports is enabled in the Reolink mobile app, Windows, or Mac client
+Therefore check the version in the Reolink download center online. - Test if you can access the camera by its IP address in your browser

 Cannot connect to host

-error while one of the HTTP/HTTPS ports is already enabled. - Setting a static IP address for Reolink cameras/NVRs in your router is advisable to prevent (temporal) connectivity issues when the IP address changes.
+- Setting a static IP address for Reolink cameras/NVRs in your router is advisable to prevent (temporal) connectivity issues when the IP address changes.

 - Do not set a static IP in the Reolink device itself, but leave the Connection Type on DHCP under Settings > Network > Network Information > Set Up.
 If you set it to static on the Reolink device itself, this is known to cause incorrect DHCP requests on the network.
 The incorrect DHCP request causes Home Assistant to use the wrong IP address for the camera, resulting in connection issues.
 The issue originates from the Reolink firmware, which keeps sending DCHP requests even when you set a static IP address in the Reolink device.